-Food poisoning, also called foodborne illness, is a common, distressing, and sometimes life-threatening problem for millions of people in the U.S., and throughout the world.
-People infected with foodborne organisms may have no symptoms or may have symptoms ranging from mild intestinal discomfort to severe dehydration and bloody diarrhea.
+Food poisoning, also called food-borne illness, is a common, distressing, and sometimes life-threatening problem.
+People infected with food-borne organisms may have no symptoms or may have symptoms ranging from mild intestinal discomfort to severe dehydration and bloody diarrhea.

 General Guidelines to Prevent Food Poisoning

 - Make sure that food from animal sources (meat, dairy, eggs) is cooked thoroughly or pasteurized.
 Use a thermometer to check the temperature of the food.

 - Avoid eating raw or spoiled meats and eggs.
 Check expiration dates on meats and eggs before purchasing and again before preparing.

 - Carefully select and prepare fish and shellfish to ensure quality and freshness.

 - If you are served an undercooked meat or egg product in a restaurant, send it back for further cooking.
 You should also ask for a new plate.

 - Be careful that you don't let juices or drippings from raw meat, poultry, shellfish, or eggs contaminate other foods.

 - Do not leave eggs, meats, poultry, seafood, or milk for extended periods of time at room temperature.
 Promptly refrigerate leftovers and food prepared in advance.